-Lightsource Renewable Energy is working on a proposal for a solar farm on approximately 125 acres of land at the townlands of Ballyvatta and Clash, Knockraha, Co.
-Cork.
-Lightsource develops and operates solar farms and rooftop installations in Britain and Ireland
+Lightsource Renewable Energy is working on a proposal for a solar farm on lands between Stradbally & Timahoe, Co.
+Laois.
+Lightsource develops and operates solar farms and rooftop installations in Britain and Ireland.

-The proposed fields have been chosen for the project because they are well-screened by existing hedgerows and trees and benefits from flat topography, so there are very few views from the surrounding area.
-The solar farm will be designed to accommodate the grazing of sheep to allow the land to be kept in agricultural production.
+The proposed fields have been chosen for the project because they are well-screened by surrounding hedgerows and trees, so there are few views from the surrounding area.
+The solar farm will be designed to accommodate the grazing of small livestock, such as sheep or chicken, to allow the land to be kept in agricultural production.
 The wide field margins and boundary hedgerows will be managed to create and enhance habitats for local birds and wildlife.
-We are currently undertaking a range of site studies which will be submitted with the planning application - more information will be available at our community event.
+We are currently undertaking a range of site studies which will be submitted with the planning application - more information on this will be available at our community information event (see details below).

 Generating energy locally means that Ireland can reduce its reliance on imported fossil fuel supplies.
 We work with local communities throughout the life of the solar farm to ensure our projects are the best fit for the local area.
-If you would like to see how you can get involved in the project, please get in touch with our team, or come and meet us in person at Knockraha Community Centre on Thursday 9th February 2017.
+If you would like to learn more about how you can get involved in this project or more information on solar energy, please get in touch with our team, or come and meet us in person at St. Joseph's Hall, Stradbally on Wednesday 5th April or Timahoe Community Hall on Thursday 6th April.

-7,652 homes powered by clean, locally produced electricity
+21,960 homes powered by clean, locally produced electricity

-Designed to accommodate sheep grazing throughout the solar farm
+Designed to accommodate grazing